opensearch-project/documentation-website/_aggregations/metric/weighted-avg.md

 - `format`: A numeric format to apply to the output value
 - `value_type`: A type hint for the values if using scripts or unmapped fields

-For the value or weight, you can specify:
+For the value or weight, you can specify the following parameters:

 - `field`: The document field to use
 - `missing`: A value or weight to use if the field is missing